What is the Difference Between a Felony and a Misdemeanor?

 The Importance of Good Legal Counsel

-Sometimes, charges are dismissed if law enforcement hasn’t properly followed the law themselves.
+Sometimes, felony charges are dismissed if law enforcement hasn’t properly followed the law themselves.
 Other times, charges can be reduced from a felony to a misdemeanor.
 For this reason, it is especially important to have an experienced attorney on your side from the very beginning to ensure the best possible outcome.
 At Funkhouser Law, we fight to lessen, not only the short-term consequences, but also the long-term impacts of serious criminal charges made against our clients.
 The attorneys at Funkhouser Law have personally and successfully handled every type of serious felony charge from the investigation phase through final argument during a jury trial.
 There is no better protection from a felony charge than an experienced criminal attorney.

 Ohio Felony Law divides felonies into six categories based on the seriousness of the crime.
 These categories are used for the purposes of imposing penalties.
 The categories include unclassified felonies and first through fifth degree felonies, listed below.
 For a felony conviction, the burden of proof required to obtain a conviction by the prosecutor is “proof beyond a reasonable doubt.”

 - Acting with purpose and prior calculation and design,